wacfwru/resources/vehicles/readme.md

 ### STEP 3

 Enter the date and beginning mileage from the odometer, rounding any fractional tenths of a mile upward to the nearest integer (eg, enter "102.3" as "103").
-At this point you can enter any value for the "Ending mileage", as you will have to edit this field once your trip is complete.
+At this point you can *enter any number* for the "Ending mileage", as you will have to edit this field once your trip is complete.

 ![](pics/log_2.png)

 ### STEP 4

-When you are done entering the above information, click the blue **SUBMIT** button.
-You should see the following completed form:
+When you are done entering the above information, click the **Submit** button.
+You should see the following confirmation page, the links on which you can use to edit any of your responses, including the ending mileage in **STEP 5** below.

 ![](pics/edit_response.png)

-You will receive an email from Google with a copy of your responses the various fields.
+You will also receive an email from Google with a copy of your responses the various fields.
+Save this for **STEP 5** below.

 ### STEP 5: Trip completion

-Upon completion of your trip, use either of the following options to edit the ending mileage you used as a placeholder in **STEP 3** above:
+Upon completion of your trip, use either of the following options to edit the temporary ending mileage you used as a placeholder in **STEP 3** above:

-* Find the tab/page on your phone's browser app where you enter the above information and click on the "Edit your response" link on the completed form.
-Enter the actual ending mileage, again rounding up any fractional miles to the next greater integer, and click the **SUBMIT** button.
+* Navigate to the confirmation page from **STEP 4** and click on the **Edit your response** link.
+Enter the actual ending mileage on the form, again rounding up any fractional miles to the next greater integer, and click the **Submit** button.

-* Click on the "Edit response" button at the top of the email confirmation you received after finishing STEP 4 above.
-Don't forget to click the "Submit" button at the bottom when you are done.
+* Click on the **Edit response** button at the top of the email confirmation you received after finishing **STEP 4** above.
+Enter the actual ending mileage on the form, again rounding up any fractional miles to the next greater integer, and click the **Submit** button.

 ## Receipts